Data-driven priors and their posterior concentration rates: Details for the examples

 \subsection{Proof of Proposition~\ref{prop:np.reg}}

-By the choice of marginal prior for $S$ and the normal form of the conditional prior for $\theta_S$, given $S$, Conditions~LP2 and GP2 follow immediately or almost exactly like in Section~\ref{SS:mean}.
-Indeed, the second part of Condition~GP2 holds with $K$ the same as was derived in Section~\ref{SS:mean}.
+By the choice of marginal prior for $S$ and the normal form of the conditional prior for $\theta_S$, given $S$, Conditions~LP2 and GP2 follow almost exactly like in the proof of Proposition~\ref{prop:mean}.
+Indeed, the second part of Condition~GP2 holds with $K$ the same as was derived above.
 Therefore, we have only to check Condition~S2.
 Let $p_\theta$ denote the density corresponding to regression function $f=f_\theta$.
 If $\theta^\star$ is the coefficient vector in the basis expansion of $f^\star$, then it is easy to check that

 If $f^\star$ is smooth in the sense that it belongs to a Sobolev space indexed by $\beta > \tfrac12$, i.e., the basis coefficient vector $\theta^\star$ satisfies $\sum_{j=1}^\infty \theta_j^{\star 2} j^{2\beta} \lesssim 1$, then it follows that